Rocket Pro Navigate: Conducting Rapid Research to Uncover AI Use Cases for Mortgage Brokers

 Interview Findings

-At this point, we had to rely solely on the data gathered from the study's participants.
+At this point, we had to rely solely on the data gathered from the Pro Navigate study's participants.
 We now knew that, regarding this particular study, the three survey respondents had at least some AI experience, mostly with ChatGPT.
 We also knew they had neutral sentiments about AI, with some concerns for accuracy and accountability.
+Even though one of our interview participants did not complete the survey, we made sure to fill in the gaps of their experiences with AI during the interview, and found they fell in line with the other 3 participants.

 After 1 week of having access to Rocket Pro Navigate, we received the following major insights from 4 users we were able to schedule interviews with.